hkirk/ST2ITS2_Material/slide_server/slides/Week 1/Introduction/introduction.md

 ## Our Expectations

-* You tell us if something could be made better / is not working
+* You tell us
+    * if something could be made better
+    * is not working
-* You read and watch given material **and** look at the exercises before classe
+* Read and watch given material **and** look at the exercises before classe
-* You ask questions if something is difficult
+* You ask questions when something is difficult
-    * If you have problems others have to
+    * We have **TA's** in the course, plus '**lektiecafe**' where you can get help outside lectures
-* You write a lots and lots of code before the exam
+* You write lots and lots of code before the exam
     * You practice at home.
-    * We have **TA's** plus '**lektiecafe**' where you can get help

 ----